wavemaker/docs/website/blog/2025-04-16-reduced-bundle-size-cleanup-i18n-files.md

 ![](/learn/assets/after-bundlesize-optimization.png)

-In the after implementation image, 2 script calls are removed, reducing the finish time by 25% reduce and the load time by 35% reduce in our test with network as Fast 4G.
+By removing two script calls, we reduced the finish time by 25% and the load time by 35% in tests conducted over a Fast 4G network.

 ## Result: A Faster, Lighter Angular Application: